Maths at Eastrop

 - the ability to build on previous knowledge

 - the ability to reason about a concept and make connections

 - an ability to solve complex problems by breaking them down into smaller steps and showing resilience

-Knowledge organisers are used by the children to support the CPA approach (concrete, pictoral, abstract).
-This is used consistently to ensure that concepts are modelled to the children using multiple representations and so that they have a guide to refer to in order to support independence with their mathematical learning and development.
+Knowledge organisers are used by the children to support the CPA approach (concrete, pictorial, abstract).
+This is used consistently to ensure that concepts are modelled to the children using multiple representations ensuring that they have a guide to refer to in order to support independence with their mathematical learning and development.